elliotforbes/broken-link-checker/README.md

 This action trawls a deployed website and crawls the site looking for broken links before producing a report.

+This uses the [raviqqe/muffet](https://github.com/raviqqe/muffet) tool in order to rapidly crawl a website for these broken links.

 ## Inputs

 ### `url`